 “What can a cash-strapped government do when donors themselves do not seem to allocate funding based on the tangible needs of a country’s natural disaster risks?”

-The Visualise project led by Dr Mochizuki will answer these questions.
-Its key deliverable is a user-friendly analytical and decision-support tool, which should inform macroeconomic, budgetary and development planning and empower officials to better communicate the country’s needs to international aid organizations.
+The Visualise project led by Dr. Mochizuki will answer these questions.
+Its key deliverable is a user-friendly analytical and decision-support tool, which should inform macroeconomic, budgetary, and development planning and empower officials to better communicate the country’s needs to international aid organizations.

 Similar previous interventions in Madagascar did not prove successful because of two major factors.
 First, there was no consistent deep-level data.
-Disaster risk assessment and census type information was being collected by various international organizations and these data were neither interoperable or exhaustive.
+Disaster risk assessment and census type information was being collected by various international organizations and these data were neither interoperable nor exhaustive.
 Second, the tools that had been deployed were complicated and inaccessible to government officials and policymakers.

 Visualise addresses both of these problems.
 It takes advantage of country-wide household surveys and combines them with a variety of already available and curated multidimensional poverty indicators.
 These granular data are then loaded into the back-end of a comprehensive visualization tool, which allows users to understand the impact of natural disasters at an unparalleled level of detail.
-Instead of lists of numbers, complex charts and statistics, the users are presented with an easy-to-use, self-explanatory resource.
+Instead of lists of numbers, complex charts, and statistics, the users are presented with an easy-to-use, self-explanatory resource.

-I believe that this is a good example of the exploratory approach we described at the launch of our AI for Good initiative.
+I believe that this is a good example of the exploratory approach we described at the launch of our Data for Good initiative.
 While we can think of many ways in which decision support systems we develop for our commercial clients could be utilized in a developing country context, partnering with experts from IIASA who have on-the-ground knowledge ensures the positive impact of our contribution.

 Follow me on Twitter at @tbaraslupski